marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 ===
 * Add to wiki page:
 * Add to references:
-* Get Judge Ironbriar involved early
-  * He sends a vice justice back with Sheriff Hemlock
-  * Present the vice justice to the party as a way to "inquisition" the town
 * Note to self: Add fire theming to this campaign
 * Drop info about the origin of Malfeshnekor as they explore Thistletop
 * _Everyone_ is dour and on-edge after the fire
 * Have Aldern send a paper bird to the party, thanking them

+Q&A:

+* Why did Tsuto want to talk to Ameiko?
+  * To talk her into joining Nualia's band
+* Was Father Tobyn Nualia's real father?
+  * Nah.
+Interesting, but it adds unnecessary complications

+Player Plans:

+* talk to Ilsoari and Brodert about our various items and learnings (potion, needle, dagger)
+* lead them to the demon temple to investigate
+* rusty gonna look for ritual in prayer book involving wine/raven/wand
+* Talk with Father Zantus
+* Check out Chopper's Isle

 Silly notes: